It’s fair to say that WordPress has become the default development platform of choice for just about any new website or blog.

-For businesses of all sizes and types, as well as for bloggers and people just wanting to have a voice on the Internet, it’s fair to say that WordPress has become the default development platform of choice for just about any new web site or blog.
+For businesses of all sizes and types, as well as for bloggers and people just wanting to have a voice on the Internet, WordPress has become the platform of choice.

-What’s more, the continually growing library of over 19,000 plug-ins provide the ability to customize and make functional additions to WordPress sites that are simply beyond compare.
-As a result, this robust, proven, and continually improving development platform remains the sought after solution for building a new web site or blog.
-Over 100,000 sites are being build with WordPress each and every day.
+What’s more, the continually growing library of over 26,000 plug-ins provide the ability to customize and make functional additions to WordPress sites that are simply beyond compare.
+Over 100,000 sites are now being build with WordPress each and every day.
 And 22% of new active domains in the U.S. use WordPress as their site foundation.
+As a result, this market proven, and continually improving platform remains the most sought after solution for building a new web site or blog.